sogaiu/janet-subprocess-notes/doc/os_proc-close.md

 `(os/proc-close proc)`

-Close pipes created by `os/spawn` if they have not been closed, then wait on `proc` if it hasn't been waited on already.
-Returns nil.
+Close pipes created by `os/spawn` if they have not been closed.

+If `proc` has already been waited on, return nil without attempting to wait again.
+Otherwise, wait on `proc`, and when waiting completes, return the related exit code.

 ## C Implementation